MarSonyTM/42ViennaComonCore/Inception/project_todo.md

 - Makefile created with all necessary targets
 - README.md created with command documentation
 - Environment variables and secrets configured
+- MariaDB container configured and working
+- WordPress container configured and working
+- NGINX container configured and working
+- All mandatory requirements verified and working
-- Next task: Set up docker-compose.yml
+- Next task: Update README with comprehensive documentation